 Plagiarism is a stain on the writing world.
 When a writer shamelessly copies the work of another and tries to pass it off as their own, they are committing a form of fraud.

 This is a growing problem on both the academic level and in the business sector.
 A plagiarism detector is a MUST have tool for professional writers to check any content or document.

 Academically, students are taught not to plagiarize, but many feel as though they can get away with it.
 Plagiarism is a huge issue plaguing the world of academia, on both the high school and university level.

 In fact, 36% of undergraduate students owned up to copying whole sentences/passages without footnoting them, according to a survey detailed on Plagiarism.org.
 A plagiarized article steals the work of other writers.
 Working with a reliable plagiarism checker can save students from getting bad grades.

 But this is not a purely academic problem.
 Plagiarism affects businesses even more so than educational institutions.
 If you plagiarise as a student, your grades can suffer or, in some extreme cases, you can be expelled from your educational program.
 But if you’re a business intentionally plagiarising copyrighted content, you can have swift legal action brought down upon you.

 That’s why it’s always so important to review the work of your employees, running it through a plagiarism checker to ensure that everything is on the up and up.
-Spending just $10 per month on a anti-plagiarism subscription service could save your business thousands if not millions of dollars in the long run.
+Spending just $10 per month on an anti-plagiarism subscription service could save your business thousands if not millions of dollars in the long run.

 That’s why we have developed this list of plagiarism checkers, rating and grading them accordingly so that you can decide which will best suit your needs.

 You might be interested in the services of a plagiarism checker if you are:

 - A teacher on the high school or university level